 Double capacity or single capacity?
 That is the question.
 Clearly if you have two kids, you’ll need the double.
 Many families with just one child also choose a double trailer for extra storage, or the option to bring along a friend.

 Single trailers actually offer more room for a single passenger, so if you’re really only ever going to carry one child, we highly recommend the single.
 In a double trailer, a single passenger must be loaded on the right side, not in the middle.
 As a result, they’re a little more cramped than they really need to be.

 Also take into consideration that double trailers are heavier and wider.
-Both of those factors affect your experience as the rider pulling the trailer!
+Both of those factors affect your experience as the adult pulling the trailer!

 The Burley D’Lite X trailers come with bowed out sides, which is unique to any other bike trailer we know of.
 While unlikely to be necessary in the single trailer, it can come in very handy in the double trailer.
 As you can see in the image on the right below, our tall 5 year old tester benefits from the added shoulder space that allows her to lean her body away from the other passenger.

 One child has luxurious space, two toddlers are comfy, while a toddler with an older child get pretty cozy in the Burley D’Lite X. In the picture on the left, we have a 17-month-old in 24-month clothes with a 3-year-old in 3T pants.
 They are cozy together but have enough space to be comfortable.